-This is Autscape's first time at Ackworth, a boarding school which was established in 1779.
+This is Autscape's second time at Ackworth, a boarding school which was established in 1779.
 It is mainly one large complex building.
-We will do our best to signpost the venue to help you find your way around, but if you find somewhere is not adequately signposted please alert an organiser or use the 'action needed box' in the information area to let us know.
-Remember the building is also new to the organisers who also may not be able to instantly answer your questions.
+We will signpost the venue to help you find your way around, but if you find somewhere is not adequately signposted please alert an organiser or use the 'action needed box' in the information area to let us know.
+Remember the building is also new to some of the organisers who also may not be able to instantly answer your questions.